The information in this page is for crews who will be supplying their own Support Boat

 Support Boat Briefing & Waiver

 - Prior to the race All Support Boat drivers will be sent the Support Boat Briefing and a Support Boat Waiver form.
 Please ensure the Support Boat Operators read and understand these documents.
-Support boat briefing CLICK HERE
+Support boat briefing CLICK HERE for 2018 briefing, updated briefing will be circulated prior to 2019 event

 - On the morning of the race All Support Boat drivers are to sign in at the Support Boat tent set up on the beach in between boat ramp and clubrooms.
 At the tent you will be required to supply your signed waiver form if not already received and will be briefed on any further information required for the race.